Workshop Program

-NOTE: The below describes a typical program for our annual in-person workshop each July.
-The program for 2023 may differ slightly.
+NOTE: This page describes a typical program for our annual in-person summer workshop.
+The program for the current year may differ.

-For information on our online programs, please see the web page for that specific program.
+For information on our online programs including the Open Hearth Winter Workshop, please see the web page for that specific program.

 All activities take place at Folklore Village, located in a peaceful, rural setting about seven miles east of Dodgeville, WI and about a 35-minute drive west of Madison, WI.
 The beautiful, air-conditioned main hall includes a spacious sprung wooden dance floor and separate classrooms for fiddle instruction.